Safety and Security

 AGE AND GENDER DIFFERENCES

 While the road death rate in New Zealand has fallen substantially since the mid-1980s, it remains considerably higher than that of several other countries.
-In 1998, the countries with the lowest road death rates were Sweden and the United Kingdom, with rates of 6.0 and 6.1 per 100,000 respectively.
-With a rate of just over 13, New Zealand performed slightly better than the United States and France, each with a rate of around 15 per 100,000.
+With a rate of 13.3 per 100,000, New Zealand ranked 17th among 28 OECD countries in 1999, but performed slightly better than the United States (15.3) and France (14.3).
+The countries with the lowest road death rates were the United Kingdom and Sweden, with rates of 6.0 and 6.6 per 100,000 respectively.